sanjayrawatt/E-Commerce-Website/README.md

-# TSingitronic E-Commerce Website
+# E-Commerce Website

-Welcome to **TSingitronic**, a full-stack e-commerce platform built with **Next.js** and **Node.js**.
+Welcome to a full-stack e-commerce platform built with **Next.js** and **Node.js**.
 This project is designed to provide a fully functional, responsive, and open-source e-commerce solution with a powerful admin panel.
 Whether you're looking to build your own online store or use this as a template for your next project, TSingitronic has you covered.

 ## Features